Mishrakumarakhil/React-Recap/Notes/Notes.md

 Actaul dom are basically tags whice are <div></div><img/>etc..

 DIiff alog -> it's basically find out the diffrence between updateded VM vs previous DOM.

+Redux Adv -> 1. handling data, managing your store,when we use redux it's east to debug application by using redux dev tools

+Redux store -> it's a big object,its kept in a central global space.which devide into slices.
+Slice in redux;

+# redux flow for write data===> click on react app -> dispatch (action)-> reducer function ()=>{}-> updates the slice of redux store.

+# redux flow for read data==> selector(subscribing to the store)

+# Redux Toolkit

+-Install @reduxjs/toolkit, react-redux
+-build store
+-connect store to our app
+-slice creation (cart)
+-dispatch action

+- Selector